funkyguitarist/setlistmaker/README.md

 The print out is optimized for dinA4 pages.
 You can duplicate, edit and erase your sets.
 Saving with a php file is included.
 Easy drag n drop installation if your on a normal webspace supporting  HTML,PHP    / Apache Server

+To make a new title, double click somewhere beneath an existing title To delete a title double click on a title
+To edit a title just click inside the title

+on the right side you find the songpool.
+The Songpool is excluded from printout.
+Drag n drop  the song around until you  re satisfied with your sets.

 online version for testing can be found [here](https://markscheel.de/archiv/setlistmaker/github-showoff)